mk-pmb/socat-examples/001_calc/README.md

 ----------------------

 Let's connect our calculator to a TCP port, accepting one single connection.
+I'll use port 4321 but you can pick your own just as well.

 We'll also add two `-d` options to have socat report some of its own activity.

-You'll nee two shells (easiest way: two terminal windows) for this example.
+You'll nee two shells for this example.
+The easiest way is to open two terminal windows.
 We'll call one of them "server" and the other one "client".

 ```
 # @ server: